 Advanced Neuro-oncology Care for Cancers of the Brain

-Neuro-oncology at The Medical Center at Augusta University takes a multi-disciplinary approach to cancer care from diagnosis to treatment, continuing through rehabilitation.
-Advanced neuro-oncology care combines the research and clinical expertise of both the Neuroscience Center and the Cancer Center at The Medical Center at Augusta University.
+Neuro-oncology at Augusta University takes a multi-disciplinary approach to cancer care from diagnosis to treatment, continuing through rehabilitation.
+Advanced neuro-oncology care combines the research and clinical expertise of both the Neuroscience Center and the Cancer Center at Augusta University.

-The Neuro-oncology Program at The Medical Center at Augusta University offers state-of-the-art care for patients with cancers of the brain.
-The Medical Center at Augusta University is advancing treatment options beyond previous standards of care which included surgery and radiation, or a chemotherapy/radiation combo.
+The Neuro-oncology Program at Augusta University offers state-of-the-art care for patients with cancers of the brain.
+We are advancing treatment options beyond previous standards of care which included surgery and radiation, or a chemotherapy/radiation combo.

-Clinical trials at The Medical Center at Augusta University offer new medical treatments for newly diagnosed patients as well as those patients with recurrent disease.
+Clinical trials at Augusta University offer new medical treatments for newly diagnosed patients as well as those patients with recurrent disease.
 These new medical treatments include:

 - Biomarker identification: Gene sequencing and large molecular profiles in patients can identify biomarkers in the blood to determine if patients are good candidates for drug treatments.